aumf/files/US.md

 Not all governments are equally transparent or accountable.

 __Disclaimer:__ This project isn't an attempt to whitewash or deny when actual atrocities, or wrong-doing by the US Government, has occurred.
-One can simply look at racial segregation, slavery, the early treatment of natives, or the 2nd Trump administration, as some examples (hence not covered here).
+One can simply look at racial segregation, slavery, the early treatment of natives, 1946-1948 US-Guatemala STD research project or the 2nd Trump administration, as some examples (hence not covered here).
 However, by and large, the US has maintained a very good track record on human rights.
 When it falters, accountability swiftly follows.

 ---